JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 11: Finalize Payment

 Now that your payment has been funded, you can finalize it.
 A payment can only be finalized if the payment amount is available in the funding pot associated with the payment.
-If you need to update the payment, you can use other methods to make changes, but once a payment is finalized, you will no longer be able to update it and the recipient will be able to claim it.
+There are additional methods available to update your payment, but once a payment is finalized, you will no longer be able to update it and the recipient will be able to claim the payment.

 Add the following code below `// Step 11: Finalize Payment`: